ahmedkhaledibrahim/time_do/README.md

 # time_do

-A new Flutter project.
+A  TODO Flutter project.

 ## Getting Started

-This project is a starting point for a Flutter application.
+Flutter application

+-Design Pattern : MVC
+-Database(local) : SQFLite
+-State Managament : GETX

+Features :
+-Dark Mode
+-Local Notifications

 A few resources to get you started if this is your first Flutter project: